jeremyallenjacobson/isom661/README.md

 * Once your instance is running, in its description, copy the Public DNS (IPv4).
 Let's suppose it is `ec2-54-173-90-61.compute-1.amazonaws.com` for the remainder of this walk-through.
-* Enter https://ec2-54-173-99-67.compute-1.amazonaws.com:8787 in your browser.
-The RStudio sign in page should appear.
+* Append :8787 to the end of the Public DNS of your instance and enter the address in your browser address bar, for instance, enter https://ec2-54-173-99-67.compute-1.amazonaws.com:8787 You should then see the RStudio sign in page.
 Enter
 user: ruser
 password: Ch@ngeMe1